kamai-tech-lab/MTRendererD3D12/README.md

 # MTRendererD3D12
-Multi-threaded redner sample for D3D12
+Multi-threaded render sample for D3D12

+The requirements are:

+* Visual Studio 2019